ResearchComputingServices/biol5526-fall2021/setup.md

 ### Mac Users

 To open a terminal window on a Mac, navigate to Applications/Utilities and open Terminal.
+For a Mac computer running macOS Catalina or later releases, the Terminal's default Unix Shell is Zsh.
+In this case, type `bash` and press enter to switch to the the bash shell.
 Once you have reached this stage you are ready to participate in the lesson.